michaelkolesidis/p5js-experiments/README.md

 ![Screenshot](./public/images/experiments.png)

-A gallery of six p5.js experiments by Michael Kolesidis.
+A gallery of p5.js experiments by Michael Kolesidis.

 ## Experiments